-- 91. The CPD price recovers costs associated with zone substations and sub-transmission lines and cables, which are sized for system peak loads. - 92.
+- 88. The CPD price recovers costs associated with zone substations and sub-transmission lines and cables, which are sized for system peak loads. - 89.
 CPD (kW) is the energy used at the installation when Aurora Energy is managing demand.
 This energy usage will accumulate and at the end of the Control Period the accumulated energy is divided by the duration of the Control Period to obtain average power demand.
-If a customer commences during the year a negotiated CPD will apply until a full winter is completed. - 93.
-The CPD for each installation is set at 1 April to the average of CPD kW (previous winter) and chargeable CPD kW (at 1 April previous year).
+If a customer commences during the year a negotiated CPD will apply until a full winter is completed.

+- 90. The CPD for each installation is set at 1 April to the average of CPD kW (previous winter) and chargeable CPD kW (at 1 April previous year).
 The Control Period is likely to occur on cold winter days, and to last typically for two to three hours (but could last for up to ten hours on occasions).
 It is most likely to occur on approximately 20 to 50 days during the May to September period, with most activity during June, July and August.
-Control periods will be signalled via ripple control and customers may use this signal, via clean relay contacts, to operate a warning device to directly control deferrable load or to start up a standby generator, whichever is the most convenient. - 94.
-Where it is not presently economic to install CPD metering for connections such as Load Group 1 and Load Group 2, then any charges that would normally be recovered via a CPD price will be recovered via an Effective Control Period Demand charge based upon kWh consumption at the installation.
-This will be based upon the four months consumption reported by electricity retailers for the period May to August.
+Control periods will be signalled via ripple control and customers may use this signal, via clean relay contacts, to operate a warning device to directly control deferrable load or to start up a standby generator, whichever is the most convenient. - 91.
+For installations where we don't have half-hourly metering, any charges that would normally be recovered via a CPD price will be recovered via an Effective Control Period Demand charge based upon kWh consumption at the installation.
+This will be based upon the five months consumption reported by electricity retailers for the period May to September.
 Energy consumed by defined night loads is discounted by 100%.
-A list of discount rates for kWh usage on controlled rate registers is set out in Appendix C. - 95.
-For the year commencing 1 April 2024 we will be trialling a CPD credit scheme for consumers in the Upper Clutha and Wanaka areas who are able to provide network support during CPD periods.
-The scheme will operate by including 50% of the kwh exported during CPD periods in the calculation of average CPD kW for the year.
-We encourage customers who meet the criteria below to contact Aurora Energy, using the email address: sales@auroraenergy.nz - Installation is in the Upper Clutha / Wanaka area.

-- Installation is at least 69 kVA of connected capacity. - Installation is half-hourly metered. - Installation is capable of exporting during CPD periods.
+A list of discount rates for kWh usage on controlled rate registers is set out in Appendix C. - 92.
+For the year commencing 1 April 2024 we commenced a trial that allowed medium sized connections in the Upper Clutha and Wānaka areas to recognise 50% of their kWh exported during control periods against their annual CPD calculation.
+We will continue the scheme for RY26 and have extended to the Queenstown pricing area where we are anticipating future network constraints.
+We encourage customers who meet the criteria below to contact Aurora Energy, using the email address: sales@auroraenergy.nz - Installation is in the Upper Clutha and Wānaka area. - Installation is at least 69 kVA of connected capacity. - Installation is half-hourly metered. - Installation is capable of exporting during CPD periods.